Frequently Asked Questions

 This will vary from tour to tour.
-The price will be communicated to each team member that is interested in the tour before it starts.
+The price will be communicated to each team member that’s interested in the tour before it starts.

 Yes.
 Every performer is required to have health insurance in order to go on tour.
-If you do not have a personal health insurance plan, you will be able to purchase one through GX for the time you will be gone on outreach.
+If you do not have a personal health insurance plan, you’ll be able to get one through GX for the time you’ll be on outreach.

-The GX Discipleship Training School (DTS) is designed to help you understand God more deeply, live more like Jesus and identify your unique gifts and purpose to use in missions.
-DTS is an intensive training course which begins with a 3 month lecture phase, followed by a 2-3 month outreach.
+The Urban Dance & Entertainment Discipleship Training School (DTS) is designed to help you understand God more deeply, live more like Jesus, and identify your purpose and unique gifts to use in missions.
+DTS is an intensive training course that begins with a 3-month lecture phase, followed by a 2-3 month outreach.
 DTS emphasizes cross-cultural exposure and global awareness, preparing students to answer the call to “Go into all the world and make disciples of all nations” Matthew 28:19.